 They are a great decorative and functional piece.
 Use the tote bags as welcome bags for your wedding guests.
 If you have an artistic friend or family member, have them create an image or illustration to screen print onto the bag, commemorating your big day such as Chad & Penny September 16th, 2017.
 Or, you can explore your crafty side and DIY the tote bag art design.
 This is also a great place to share your wedding hashtag as well.

-These are a great gift for those out-of-town guests staying at the hotel.
-Have fun and showcase your creativity by creating clever “Do Not Disturb” signs.
+These are an excellent gift for those out-of-town guests staying at the hotel.
+Have fun and showcase your creativity by creating a clever “Do Not Disturb” signs.
 Add a fun message about the wedding, such as “Do Not Disturb: We’re recovering from our awesome time at Kyle and Margaret’s wedding!”
+There are so many ways to use custom door hangers, have fun and be creative!

-Hang Tags are an amazingly versatile print piece.
+Printing hang tags are an amazingly versatile print piece.
 Their size is perfect for leaving a little note on the items in your guests’ welcome bags.
-Often times, a wedding bag includes a bottled water or a carbonated beverage; place the hang tag on the bottle.
+Often, a wedding bag includes bottled water or a carbonated beverage; place the wedding hang tag on the bottle.
 It can add additional pizzazz.

 Create a “wedding wishes” station that allows your wedding guests to write pieces of advice for your wedded bliss and hang them up on a decorative metal tree or string them up as part of your decorations.
 As the night goes on, you’ll see thoughtful and loving messages from your family and closest friends, wishing you a lifetime of love and happiness.

 They are the perfect wedding memento for your guests.
-When writing thank you cards, add a magnet with a photo of you and your spouse captured on your wedding day.
-Whether it’s placed on the fridge or a work locker, it’s sure to be a beautiful reminder for your guests of your special day.
+When writing thank you notes and cards, add a magnet with a photo of you and your spouse captured on your wedding day.
+Whether it’s placed on the fridge or a work locker, it’s sure to be a beautiful reminder for the guests of your special day.

 They can also be used as a wedding itinerary to keep your guests in the know.
 Postcards can be used as a list to-dos for guests unfamiliar with the city or a list of bride and groom’s favorite restaurants or local hot spots.
 Be creative and tell a story on why you have chosen this location: first date, favorite to-go restaurant, a must stop for local cuisine, etc.